LAST UPDATED: APRIL 2026

 Perhaps you wanted to be a mother to physical children in this lifetime and it couldn’t or didn’t happen.

-Perhaps you recently or long ago lost your physical child and are grieving your loss deeply.
+Perhaps you recently or long ago lost your physical child.
+And you are grieving your loss deeply.

 Perhaps your mother is dead or very ill.